shakes76/PatternAnalysis-2024/recognition/s4644501_VQVAE2/README.md

 #### Model Perfomance

 The task required a SSIM of >0.6.
 As in the SSIM plot, the model was able to reconstruct images with an SSIM of ~75% for both the training and validation set.
 This aligns with the reconstruction loss converging toward zero for both sets.
 At no point during the training process does the training performance diverge from the validation performance, indicating that the model is not overfitting to training data.
-The model appears to have stable convergence with no oscillations or spikes indicating appropriate learning rates, regularization techniques, and balance between reconstruction and commitment loss.
+The model appears to have stable convergence with no oscillations or spikes indicating appropriate learning rates, regularization techniques, and balance between reconstruction and quantization loss.

 It is also noteworthy that the validation performance is greater than the training performance throughout the entire process.
-This would seem to indicate seem leakage, however, the only interactions the model has with the validation set are in no gradient contexs (see `avg_ssim()` and `avg_loss()` in `metrics.py`).
-It is possible that the validation set is incidentally dominated by samples the model reconstructs with strong performance and so _modified splits and regularization techniques_ should be used to explore this relationship.
+This would seem to indicate leakage, however, the only interactions the model has with the validation set are in no gradient contexs (see `avg_ssim()` and `avg_loss()` in `metrics.py`).
+It is possible that the validation set is incidentally dominated by samples the model reconstructs with strong performance, but this would need to be investigates. _Modified splits and regularization techniques_ should be used to explore this occurence.

 <center> <i> Training and Validation Loss Plot </i> </center>